Salina, Kansas

 Kansas Wesleyan Business College in Salina, Kansas.

 Located about 110 miles west of Topeka, Kansas, and just south of I-70, Salina continues to serve as a center for trade, transportation, and industry in north-central Kansas.
-Boasting a population of nearly 46,500 residents today, it is still home to several colleges.
+Today, it has a population of nearly 46,500 residents and is still home to several colleges.

 The old Saline County Courthouse in Salina, Kansas, now serves as a seniors’ residence by Kathy Alexander.

-Today, only a small percentage of the city’s existing historic buildings date from the 19th Century.
+Today, only a small percentage of the city’s historic buildings date from the 19th Century.
 However, as initially designed, the town’s layout is still apparent today, and all of the original townsite streets retain their original names.
-Instead, Salina’s historical appearance reflects its early 20th Century prosperity.
+Instead, Salina’s historical appearance reflects its early 20th-century prosperity.

 A visit to the Smoky Hill Museum at 211 W. Iron Avenue in Salina provides visitors with a wealth of area history.
-The Museum’s collection features over 27,000 artifacts from the 1800s to the present day, including agricultural implements, clothing from many different historical periods, furnishings, and more.
+The Museum’s collection features over 27,000 artifacts from the 1800s to the present, including agricultural implements, clothing from many different historical periods, furnishings, and more.
 The archival collection houses paper-based or two-dimensional artifacts such as books, bibles, certificates, maps, and photographs.
-The museum is housed in an art deco structure built as a Federal Post Office in 1938.
+The Museum is housed in an Art Deco structure built as a Federal Post Office in 1938.
 Admission is free.
 785-309-5776

 More Information: